aviranmz/Linea/README.md

 ### Available Scripts

 - `pnpm dev` - Start all development servers
+- `pnpm --filter @linea/api dev` - Start only the backend on http://localhost:9050
+- `pnpm --filter @linea/web dev` - Start only the frontend on http://localhost:3050
 - `pnpm build` - Build all packages
 - `pnpm test` - Run all tests
 - `pnpm lint` - Lint all packages